oVirt/ovirt-site/source/documentation/admin-guide/chap-Storage.md

 A local storage domain can be set up on a host.
 When you set up a host to use local storage, the host automatically gets added to a new data center and cluster that no other hosts can be added to.
 Multiple host clusters require that all hosts have access to all storage domains, which is not possible with local storage.
 Virtual machines created in a single host cluster cannot be migrated, fenced or scheduled.
 For more information on the required system users and groups see [Appendix F: System Accounts](appe-System_Accounts).

    **Important:** On oVirt Node, the path used for local storage must be within the /var directory; create the storage directory in the following procedure within `/var`.
+   {: .alert .alert-info}

 **Preparing Local Storage for Enterprise Linux Hosts**